AndyFree96/AndyFree96.github.io/resource/index.md

 [request](https://github.com/request/request): 🏊🏾 Simplified HTTP request client.

-[vanillawebprojects](https://github.com/bradtraversy/vanillawebprojects): Mini projects built with HTML5, CSS &amp; JavaScript.
+[vanillawebprojects](https://github.com/bradtraversy/vanillawebprojects): Mini projects built with HTML5, CSS & JavaScript.
 No frameworks or libraries.

 [Learn-Vue-Source-Code](https://github.com/NLRX-WJC/Learn-Vue-Source-Code): 🔥 🔥 逐行剖析 Vue.js 源码 在线阅读地址https://nlrx-wjc.github.io/Learn-Vue-Source-Code/

-[100&#43; JavaScript Projects for Beginners!](https://jsbeginners.com/javascript-projects-for-beginners/): Do all 100&#43; of the listed JavaScript Projects for beginners that you&#39;ll find on this page.
+[100+ JavaScript Projects for Beginners!](https://jsbeginners.com/javascript-projects-for-beginners/): Do all 100+ of the listed JavaScript Projects for beginners that you'll find on this page.

 [javascript-algorithms](https://github.com/trekhleb/javascript-algorithms): 📝 Algorithms and data structures implemented in JavaScript with explanations and links to further readings